jamesmcaleer/EmotivPythonLibraryRework/README.md

 ```
 which takes the response of the WebSocket and emits it through an event.

-Depending on the 'request_id', a different event is emitted, and there is an event for each API call/response.
+Depending on the request id (_req_id_), a different event is emitted, and there is an event for each API call/response.

+This way, the developer can decide what should happen when the response to an API call is received.

 ## Use of bind() in the Cortex class
 _bind()_ is what allows us to trigger a function call when an event is received.